About the Innkeeper

 It has been so rewarding and exciting to renovate the David Robbins Homestead historical home (Circa 1810) into the Mansion Farm Inn.
-After six months of renovating and decorating the inn from the floor up, specifically with the guests’ enjoyment in mind, presented a wonderful and fun opportunity.
-The inn still has its original charm, just re purposed for modern use.
+After six months of renovating and decorating the inn from the floor up, specifically with the guests’ enjoyment in mind, it presented a wonderful and fun opportunity.
+The inn still has its original charm, it’s just repurposed for modern use.

-Once again, a historic old building in the Milton area has changed hands and is finding a new business purpose: the Mansion Farm Inn, a 19th century farmhouse with a long history.
-Much of that history is closely tied to the Robbins family, one of the oldest that settled in lower Delaware.
-The house was acquired in September of 2017 by Will McQueen and David Stiber, who, after extensive remodeling, have begun operating it as a bed and breakfast.
+Once again, a historic building in the Milton area has changed hands and is finding a new business purpose: the Mansion Farm Inn, a 19th century farmhouse with a long history.
+Much of that history is closely tied to the Robbins family, one of the oldest families who settled in lower Delaware.
+The house was acquired in September of 2017 by Will McQueen and David Stiber, who, after extensive remodeling, began operating it as a bed and breakfast.

 It would be helpful at this point to look at photographs of the house and the Robbins family from two different time periods, as well as in its present state.

-The Robbins farm, ca. 1889.
 Lydia Martin Robbins is in the foreground, David Robbins Sr. is to her left and behind her.
 The two women nearest the summer kitchen at right are said to be Lydia’s surviving sisters Mary, Emily, and Eliza.
-If that assumption is true, the photograph was taken 1887 or earlier, prior to Eliza’s death in that year.
-The woman at left holding a baby could be daughter-in-law Orpha Pierce Robbins or daughter Mary Robbins Nailor, both of whom gave birth to children from 1886 – 1889.
+If that assumption is true, the photograph was taken in 1887 or earlier, prior to Eliza’s death in that year.
+The woman at left holding a baby could be daughter-in-law Orpha Pierce Robbins, or daughter Mary Robbins Nailor, both of whom gave birth to children from 1886-1889.

-The Mansion Farm Inn, April 2018 – much of the front remains as it was in 1909, but there has been extensive remodeling over the last century in the interior, side, and rear of the building.
+Much of the front of the home remains as it was in 1909, but there has been extensive remodeling over the last century in the interior, side, and rear of the building.